DS200-SP2022-Hunter/Week10-Mar22/README.md

 # Lab Assignment 09, Due on [Canvas](https://psu.instructure.com/courses/2174978/modules/items/35174873), Mar.
 30 at 11:59pm
-## What does the distribution of the sample mean look like when the population is heavily skewed?
+## What does the distribution of the sample mean look like when the population is skewed?

 The main objective of today's lab is to use python tools to understand and illustrate how a sample mean behaves for various sample sizes.